JerBouma/FinanceToolkit/README.md

 > **Effective Federal Funds Rate**

-The effective federal funds rate (EFFR) is calculated as a volume -weighted median of overnight federal funds transactions reported in the FR 2420 Report of Selected Money Market Rates.
+The effective federal funds rate (EFFR) is calculated as a volume-weighted median of overnight federal funds transactions reported in the FR 2420 Report of Selected Money Market Rates.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_federal_reserve_rates).

 > **Overnight Bank Funding Rate**

-The overnight bank funding rate (OBFR) is calculated as a volume -weighted median of overnight federal funds transactions, Eurodollar transactions, and the domestic deposits reported as “Selected Deposits” in the FR 2420 Report.
+The overnight bank funding rate (OBFR) is calculated as a volume-weighted median of overnight federal funds transactions, Eurodollar transactions, and the domestic deposits reported as “Selected Deposits” in the FR 2420 Report.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_federal_reserve_rates).

 > **Tri-Party General Collateral Rate**

-The TGCR is calculated as a volume -weighted median of transaction -level tri -party repo data collected from the Bank of New York Mellon.
+The TGCR is calculated as a volume-weighted median of transaction-level tri-party repo data collected from the Bank of New York Mellon.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_federal_reserve_rates).

 > **Broad General Collateral Rate**

-The BGCR is calculated as a volume -weighted median of transaction -level tri -party repo data collected from the Bank of New York Mellon as well as GCF Repo transaction data obtained from the U.S. Department of the Treasury’s Office of Financial Research (OFR).
+The BGCR is calculated as a volume-weighted median of transaction-level tri-party repo data collected from the Bank of New York Mellon as well as GCF Repo transaction data obtained from the U.S. Department of the Treasury’s Office of Financial Research (OFR).
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_federal_reserve_rates).

 > **Secured Overnight Financing Rate**

-The SOFR is calculated as a volume -weighted median of transaction -level tri -party repo data collected from the Bank of New York Mellon as well as GCF Repo transaction data and data on bilateral Treasury repo transactions cleared through FICC’s DVP service, which are obtained from the U.S. Department of the Treasury’s Office of Financial Research (OFR).
+The SOFR is calculated as a volume-weighted median of transaction-level tri-party repo data collected from the Bank of New York Mellon as well as GCF Repo transaction data and data on bilateral Treasury repo transactions cleared through FICC’s DVP service, which are obtained from the U.S. Department of the Treasury’s Office of Financial Research (OFR).
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_federal_reserve_rates).

 </details>